sgeb/gradle-native-artifacts-plugin/README.md

 and I am considering it for a future release.
 In the meantime it is captured in [issue #2](https://github.com/sgeb/gradle-native-artifacts-plugin/issues/2).

-##### Are there any examples or real-life projects using this plugin?
+#### Are there any examples or real-life projects using this plugin?

 There are no "official" examples.
-I have developed this plugin out of need in one of my own projects.
-Hopefully the following provide a good starting point:
+I have developed this plugin out of need in a couple of my own projects, hopefully they provide a good starting point:

 - [opencash/vendor](https://github.com/opencash/vendor): creates native
   artifacts from third-party libraries